Cowichan Valley Hospice Society

 - Trained volunteers provide companioning to those living with advancing illness and to their families at home, in hospital or in a care facility

-- A Hospice volunteer is available daily at Cowichan District Hospital for palliative patients and their families
+- Hospice volunteers are available at Cowichan District Hospital for palliative patients and their families

 - Library and other resources are available during office hours

 - Care Clinic: Trained Hospice volunteers provide 20 minute relaxing treatments (reiki, therapeutic touch and other modalities) in a bi-weekly care clinic